Azure/webapps-deploy/README.md

 The definition of this GitHub Action is in [action.yml](https://github.com/Azure/webapps-deploy/blob/master/action.yml). *startup-command* is applicable only for Linux apps and not for Windows apps.
 Currently *startup-command* is supported only for Linux apps when SPN is provided and not when publish profile is provided.

+NOTE: you must have write permissions to the repository in question.
+If you're using a sample repository from Microsoft, be sure to first fork the repository to your own GitHub account.

 # End-to-End Sample Workflows

 ## Dependencies on other GitHub Actions